 - Not need income earned from your work to support your J-1 spouse.
 Income received from your work may only be used to provide "supplemental" family income for recreation, travel and other cultural or educational activities.

 - Make an application to the USCIS on Form I-765 for permission to work.
 Your application must include specific supporting documentation and a filing fee.

-- Not begin employment until the USCIS has approved your application for work authorization and has issued you an Employment Authorization Card (commonly referred to as EAD).
-The EAD is a laminated identification card containing your photograph, and the dates you are authorized to be employed.
+- Not begin employment until the USCIS has approved your application for work authorization and has issued you an Employment Authorization Card (commonly referred to as an EAD).

 - Pay federal and state taxes on any money earned in the United States including income and social security taxes.
 (J-2 dependents who work are required to pay social security taxes.)

 Once you have been issued an EAD, you may work part-time or full-time for any employer in the U.S. (However, you may not practice medicine in the U.S. even if you have a license to do so in your home country.)
 There is no legal limit to the amount of money you may earn.